 Baird Campbell is currently a PhD Candidate in Anthropology at Rice University, and a FWIS Instructor of “Social Media” at Rice’s Program for Writing and Communication.
 At Rice University

 , Baird’s dissertation research examines how social media is useful both as a tool for activism and as informal archive for trans* people in Chile.

-Originally from Michigan‚Äôs Upper Peninsula, I earned BA‚Äôs in French and Francophone Studies, Latin American Studies, and Applied Linguistics from the University of Michigan, Ann Arbor, graduating in 2009.
-After 2 years as a Fulbright English Teaching Assistant in Madrid, Spain, I spent one semester as adjunct Spanish faculty at Finlandia University before completing an MA in Latin American Studies at Tulane University in New Orleans.
+Originally from Michigan’s Upper Peninsula, Baird earned BAs in French and Francophone Studies, Latin American Studies, and Applied Linguistics from the University of Michigan, Ann Arbor.
+After 2 years as a Fulbright English Teaching Assistant in Madrid, Spain, he spent one semester as adjunct Spanish faculty at Finlandia University before completing an MA in Latin American Studies at Tulane University in New Orleans.
 Baird’s MA thesis

 analyzed Chile’s mainstream LGBT movement through the lens of hegemonic masculinity, exploring its deployment at three crucial moments in the country’s modern LGBT movement.